AKloc/BookNotes/A Seat at the Table.md

 	- Boldly implement them.
 	- Observe with feedback cycles and pivot where necessary.
 - Agile goal on work: Do the LEAST amount of work possible to hit the objective.
 No fluff.
 - Not really a lot of other crazy notes to take here.
-This book is sort of a high-level manual about how to be a CIO that
+This book is sort of a high-level manual about how to be a CIO that "gets" agile.

 **What can I do with this?**
 - I'm warming up to the concept of tasking teams with desired outcomes rather than the solutions.